How To Hand Paint Pumpkins on to Taper Candles

 - Glass jar or mug with a small amount of water in (to wet the brushes if they become dry)

-Step 2 – Wipe down the candle using surgical spirit
+Prep – wipe down the candle using rubbing alcohol

 I only used three main colours to paint my pumpkin design on to my candles; orange, dark brown and green.
 Squeeze a small amount of each colour on to your paint palette.